-What inspired Sir Isaac Newton's Laws of Motion and Universal Gravitation?
+Did Sir Isaac Newton's study of the Emerald Tablets influence his Laws of Motion and Universal Gravitation?

 Creeping through a dark narrow passage you find the entrance to a secret chamber.
 You crawl in and find an old corpse slumped on a magnificent golden throne clasping something in his arms.
 Getting up close, you blow away the dust and a blazing green glass tablet etched with mysterious symbols sparkles in the low light.

 You have just relived the 7th century discovery of the legendary Emerald Tablet of Thoth.
 Said to be imbued with deeply transmutational and transformative esoteric powers, this glassy green Egyptian tablet is said to have featured highly detailed bas-relief lettering similar in structure to ancient Phoenician languages.

 The cultural and historical importance of this iconic mystical artifact cannot be over stated.
 It is the bedrock upon which all systems of esoterica, alchemy, mysticism, gnosticism, hermeticism, astrology, black magic and witchcraft, were built.

 Although the original author of the Emerald Tablet is debated almost every scholar agrees that alchemy originated in pre-pharaonic Egypt during the First-Time or Zep Tepi.
 Legends tell that the god Thoth gave to the people an advanced technology which let them transform matter at will - alchemy.